blackccpie/tiny-brain/README.md

 ****Status****

-Development is on hiatus, while facing some emscripten compilation issue related to [#855](https://github.com/tiny-dnn/tiny-dnn/pull/855) and functional issues related to [#857](https://github.com/tiny-dnn/tiny-dnn/issues/857).
-Hope these two will be fixed soon.
+Development is on hiatus while facing some functional issues related to [#857](https://github.com/tiny-dnn/tiny-dnn/issues/857).
+Hope this one will be fixed soon.